 Summerhouses are made from timber which can be vulnerable to weather conditions, decay and rot over time.
 Sometimes the option will be available for the summerhouse to be pressure treated before delivery.
 Pressure treatment involves penetrating the wood with a preservative to provide enhanced protection against rot, decay and fungal attack.
 A pressure-treated summerhouse will often provide a longer lifespan, ideal for surviving the British weather.

 If a summerhouse does not come pressure treated, we recommend using a base-coat to achieve a similar result.
-Wood Preservers such as Cuprinol Clear Wood Preserver actively protect against rot, decay and fungal attack.
+Wood Preservers such as Cuprinol Clear Wood Preserver (Amazon) actively protect against rot, decay and fungal attack.
 We are big fans of this product and apply 2 coats before painting a summerhouse.
 The wood preserver is clear and designed for painting over the top once it has dried.

 What about the interior of a summerhouse?